mishael1-d/mishael1-d/README.md

 ## I'm a Frontend Engineer
 - 😎 I'm currently learning NextJS 😅
 - 🥰 I'm also looking to contribute more to open source project
-- 🤑 2022 Goals: Land a new tech job
+- 🤑 2023 Goals: I just want to be happy

 ### Connect with me: